malegria01/IdentificationSecretoryPeptides/README.md

  The protocol can be followed in this [Jupyter notebook](/notebooks/3.1_Compute_IRMSD_from_HADDOCKfiles.ipynb).

- The outpur file Supplementary Table 3 Haddock score and IRMSD of docking models is [here](/outputs/3.1_IRMSD_HADDOCKscore_tableresults.xlsx)
+ The output file Supplementary Table 3 Haddock score and IRMSD of docking models is [here](/outputs/3.1_IRMSD_HADDOCKscore_tableresults.xlsx)

 ## 4. Interface analysis of SecA/SP molecular docking models (with MAPIYA).